National Highway A1

 - Bruce Highway, Ingham to Cardwell Range Deviation: Continue to preserve the existing transport corridor and commence transport project planning ($48 million) with a view to completion by 2023.

-- That through the Roads of Strategic Importance Fund, in 2020-2022 the Queensland and Federal Governments commit $21 million (shared 50:50) to undertake the Strategic Assessment of Service Requirements, preliminary evaluation and Business Case for Kuranda Range Road.
+- That, following the release of the access strategy, the Queensland and Federal Governments commit $20 million (shared 50:50) to undertake, preliminary evaluation and business case for Kuranda Range Road.

-- That through the Bruce Highway Upgrade Program, the State and Federal Governments bring forward their commitments to upgrade north Queensland sections of the National Highway A1 to 2019-2023, and commit to developing a strategic transport plan linking Cairns and Townsville.
+- That through the Bruce Highway program, the State and Federal Governments bring forward their commitments to upgrade north Queensland sections of the National Highway A1 to 2022-2025, and commit to developing a strategic transport plan linking Cairns and Townsville.

 |PROPONENTS:||Advance Cairns, FNQROC|